Accessing MAID in Saskatchewan

 - A Frequently Asked Questions information sheet will be provided to you.

 3. Written Request

 - Patients are required to complete a written request by law.

-- Instructions to complete the request will be provided by a team member.
+- Instructions as well as the written request will be provided by a team member after an information session.

 - Please view the Instructions for Written Request.

 - The MAID team will access and review medical records from the patient’s primary health-care team as well as relevant specialists, diagnostic imaging and lab results for assessment purposes.